jennalandy/bayesNMF/README.md

 [1] 5.68804
 ```

-The similarity matrix and corresponding heatmap are only provided if `true_Theta` is used.
+The similarity matrix and corresponding heatmap are only provided if `true_P` is used.

 ```{r}
 res$sim_mat